HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 To create a St. Louis Style sparerib, position the slab bone side up.
 Using a very sharp knife and starting at the sternum end of the slab, cut just above the ends of the bones down the length of the slab, cutting through the cartilage.
 The result will be a slab of fairly even width ribs.

-Click on Picture 2 to see a larger view of the resulting slab.
-You will notice that my cut wandered away from the ends of the bones toward the narrow end of the slab, indicated by the yellow line.
+You will notice that my cut wandered away from the ends of the bones toward the narrow end of the slab, as noted by the yellow line.
 This was a little sloppy on my part, and I should have trimmed off a little more in that area to end up with the best St. Louis Style cut.
+You’ll also notice there’s a large chunk of meat attached at the bottom end of the slab.
+You can leave it as-is, or you can square off the end as shown by the yellow line.

 Removing Excess Fat

 With the membrane removed and trimming complete, scrape away any large deposits of fat hiding between the bones.
-Next, flip the slab over and cut off any large areas of fat on the meat side of the slab.
+Next, flip the slab over and trim off any large areas of fat on the meat side of the slab.

 The point here is to just remove the large areas of fat.
 Don't worry about smaller areas of fat.
 Most of that will render during the cooking process.